OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

     elif (polarity == IonSource.Polarity.NEGATIVE):
       print("scan polarity: negative")

-We have created a single spectrum on line 3 and add meta information (drift time, retention time, MS level, precursor charge, isolation window and activation energy) on lines 4-13.
-In additon, we are able to add instrument settings (e.g. the polarity of the Ion source).
-We next add actual peaks into the spectrum (a single peak at 401.5 *m/z* and 900 intensity) on line 20 and on lines 23-31 add further meta information in the form of additional data arrays for each peak (e.g. one trace describes "Signal to Noise" for each peak and the second traces describes the "Peak annotation", identifying the peak at 401.5 *m/z* as a doubly charged y15 ion).
-Finally, we add the spectrum to a ``MSExperiment`` container on lines 38-40 and store the container in using the ``MzMLFile`` class in a file called "testfile.mzML" on line 49.
-To ensure our viewer works as expected, we add a second spectrum to the file before storing the file.
-In some cases you might be intereset in the metadata prefiously added to a ``MSSpectrum`` either by yourself or by loading a ``MzMLFile``.
-Line 44-49 show shot example on how to access and check the scan polarity.
+    # Optional: additional data arrays / peak annotations
+    fda = FloatDataArray()
+    fda.setName("Signal to Noise Array")
+    fda.push_back(15)
+    sda = StringDataArray()
+    sda.setName("Peak annotation")
+    sda.push_back("y15++")
+    spectrum.setFloatDataArrays( [fda] )
+    spectrum.setStringDataArrays( [sda] )

+    # Add spectrum to MSExperiment
+    exp = MSExperiment()
+    exp.addSpectrum(spectrum)

+    # Add second spectrum to the MSExperiment
+    spectrum2 = MSSpectrum()
+    spectrum2.set_peaks( ([1, 2], [1, 2]) )
+    exp.addSpectrum(spectrum2)

+    # store spectra in mzML file
+    MzMLFile().store("testfile.mzML", exp)

+We have created a single spectrum and set basic spectrum properties (drift time, retention time, MS level, precursor charge, isolation window and activation energy).
+Additional instrument settings allow to set e.g. the polarity of the Ion source).
+We next add actual peaks into the spectrum (a single peak at 401.5 *m/z* and 900 intensity).
+Additional metadata can be stored in data arrays for each peak (e.g. use cases care peak annotations or  "Signal to Noise" values for each peak.
+Finally, we add the spectrum to an ``MSExperiment`` container to save it using the ``MzMLFile`` class in a file called "testfile.mzML".

 You can now open the resulting spectrum in a spectrum viewer.
-We use the OpenMS viewer ``TOPPView`` (which you will get when you install OpenMS from the official website) and look at our MS3 spectrum:
+We use the OpenMS viewer ``TOPPView`` (which you will get when you install OpenMS from the official website) and look at our spectrum:

 .. image:: img/spectrum1.png

-TOPPView displays our MS3 spectrum with its single peak at 401.5 *m/z* and it also correctly displays its retention time at 205.2 seconds and precursor isolation target of 600.0 *m/z*.
+TOPPView displays our spectrum with its single peak at 401.5 *m/z* and it also correctly displays its retention time at 205.2 seconds and precursor isolation target of 600.0 *m/z*.
 Notice how TOPPView displays the information about the S/N for the peak (S/N = 15) and its annotation as ``y15++`` in the status